 It is important to be aware of essential skills.
 The reason is that these are the skills on which all other learning is built.
 Essential skills are an important foundation for learning other skills.
-This relates very much to your trade and considerations for how to best take advantage of workplace skills training and how to conduct workplace skills training.
+This relates very much to your trade and considerations for how to best take advantage of workplace skills training.
 It is important to be aware that essential skills can impact ability to learn other skills.
 It is also important to be aware that the Apprenticeship Training and Skill Development Division can assist with improving essential skills - be sure to contact your Industrial Training and Certification Officer for more information on options.